bitnine-oss/agensgraph-jdbc/README.md

 ### Create Data ###

-The following is an example, which is inputting a vertex with Person label to Agensgraph.
+The following is an example, which is inputting a vertex with Person label to AgensGraph.
 Users can input a property of a vertex using strings in Cypher queries.
 They are also able to be binded after making JsonObject like a following example

 ```java